Winston-Salem, North Carolina

 - Tourist Development Authority (TDA) board and committee minutes or the board list could be uploaded by the TDA clerk.

 - The media center now featured news releases, an image library, and a request form.

 - The nearby Yadkin Valley wine appellation is filled with wineries and vineyards attracting numerous visitors.
 Flying Compass assisted in writing a grants application for a wine marketing program.

 - Our team developed collateral materials for family reunions, group tours and holiday shopping packages.

 - We met with the local attractions association and encouraged they develop relationships with area hotels to educate their front line personnel and suggested the creation of packages to sell more tickets.

 - We spearheaded an internship program to assist in many of the department’s labor-intensive projects.

-Flying Compass brought a broad base understanding of the hospitality industry and how all the pieces fit together and interact.
+As highlighted in this case study, Flying Compass brought a broad base understanding of the hospitality industry and how all the pieces fit together and interact.
 In addition, we took numerous print and online projects from concept to delivery, including a website with the following sections – experience (leisure), group tours, visitor center, meetings, sports, calendar of events, media and hotels.